PedroHCosme/PedroHCosme/README.md

 * Verbose abstraction
 * Controlling Control
 * Processing processed signals
-* Frogs and toads (the animal, those with sticky tongues and skin)
+* Frog farming and toads obsolescence (the animal, those with sticky tongues and skin)

 <!--## Languages and Tools:
 <div>